Strategy

 Introduction

 Age discrimination in recruiting is not new.
 But in 2025, a US lawsuit against the HR software giant Workday is sending shockwaves through the global talent industry.
 For the first time, a court is forcing a major tech provider to answer for algorithmic bias against older candidates.
-What does this mean for professionals over 40, for companies in Europe and the DACH/Nordic region—and for the future of executive hiring in IT sales and cybersecurity?

 From Human Bias to Algorithmic Black Box